tobydawson1/CV/README.md

 ## Hobbies

 Cooking - Give me a few ingredients and I will take them far.
 Sports - Skiing, Football, Hockey Sailing and the gym.
-Captained teams for my School through out the years Board Games - Every week we play a game, usually risk.
-I am the undisputed champ (of risk at least)
+Board Games - Every sunday some friends and I play a game or two.